The poor in spirit

 Because we want a right spirit we pray, “Lord, renew a right spirit within me” (Psalm 51:10).
 How will we have that right spirit?

 The Holy Spirit brings to pass the purification of our spirits.
 After we turn aside from sin, we must go through a period in which the subconscious mind is reconditioned.
+Where our brain is actually reprogramed.
 New responses will come forth.
 Ways in which we once responded to circumstances and situations change.

 In the Scriptures we see that God used certain men in a mighty way, but things in their spirits kept coming out and they would fail.
 There was fear in Peter’s spirit in that he denied his Lord.